iamhenrika/world-clock/README.md

 # world-clock

- a world clock app that shows the time current time in a few countries.
+ a world clock app that shows the current time in a few locations.

 ![alt text](https://i.imgur.com/6IeD2ne.png)